Corporate Emissions Strategies – What Success Looks Like

 Do I just report carbon emissions values?

 You will need to report carbon emissions equivalent values.
 These include other key greenhouse gases apart from carbon dioxide, which is the largest component of greenhouse gases.
 Otherwise abbreviated to CO2e, these are the values that are needed to reflect your company’s full climate impact.
+You should also report your emissions as a carbon intensity ratio, commonly your emissions divided by products produced, revenue or FTE.

 What data do I need?